thecandlestick/silverbullet/website/Syllabus.md

 There is _no_ midterm exam and _no_ final exam

-## Extra Credit

-There may be opportunities for extra credit at times throughout the semester, the majority of which will require in-person participation at lectures.
-These may take the form of discussion questions or small “pop-quizzes”

 ## Autograder ([grade.sh](https://gitlab.com/classroomcode/grade-sh/grade-sh))
 Your assignments in this course will be graded by an open-source autograding tool developed right here at S&T. Some exciting features include the ability to receive ==immediate feedback== on your current progress and built-in tools to help you incrementally develop your code.